Monotonic Alpha-divergence Minimisation for Variational Inference: Exponential Family Distributions: a Closer Look

 In that case, since $g=g^{(o)}\circ\changevarcomp$ where $g^{(o)}$ is again as in~(\ref{generic-update-canonic-expo-family-g-def}) with $\zeta_0=\changevarcomp(\theta_0)$, this leads to an update of the form

 \end{enumerateList} In both approaches, $\gamma\in(0,1]$ and the smoothness indices $\beta_0$ and $\beta$ have to be taken large enough in order to guarantee a decrease of the objective function.
 In practice, it is not clear which parameterisation leads to the simpler or more efficient algorithm.
 We investigate a particular setting in the following result. \begin{coro}[Gaussian density with known covariance matrix] Let $d\geq1$ and $\Yset=\rset^d$.
 We consider the exponential family of a $d$-dimensional Gaussian density with $k(\theta, y) = \mathcal{N}(y; \theta, \Sigma)$, where $\theta\in \Tset:=\rset^d$ and $\Sigma$ is a (known) covariance matrix in $\mathcal{M}_{>0}(d)$.
-Let $\check{\varphi}$ be a probability density function with respect to $\nu$ such that \eqref{generic-update-canonic-expo-family-hyp} holds, that is in this particular case
+Let $\check{\varphi}$ be a probability density function w.r.t. $\nu$ such that \eqref{generic-update-canonic-expo-family-hyp} holds, that is in the Gaussian case